varunj166/react-proforma/README.md

 import { Form } from 'react-proforma';
 ```

+  - Form.component: _React.ComponentType_ (optional)
+    - A custom component you'd like to use instead of having a standard `form` element returned from `Form`.
+[See here](#using-custom-componentsui-libs) for how to use this.
+  - Form...otherProps
-Any additional props passed to `Form` will be forwarded onto the resulting React `form` element.
+    - Any additional props passed to `Form` will be forwarded onto the resulting React `form` element.

 #### Field